The Upper Arctic. Late morning.

 The pack of wolves that I had my eyes on, turned their back on me, denying me the chance to photograph them.
 Not one to accept defeat so easily, I left my camera and started to walk towards them.
-The leader of the pack, the Alpha wolf, turned around and also blocked my path.
-The animal before me was massive.
-A prime example of its species that can grow to be 5.9 feet long and weigh up to 175 pounds.
+The leader of the pack, the Alpha wolf, turned around and blocked my path.
+The animal before me was massive, a prime example of its species.
+Fellow snow wolves can grow to be 5.9 feet long and weigh up to 175 pounds.

 Our Fine Art of Snow Wolves for Your Home Decor

 The expedition to photograph the snow wolves was a once in a lifetime experience that I would recommend to everyone.
 Understandably, not everyone is able or willing to subject themselves to the extreme conditions that these animals call home.
 So while you may not be able to lock eyes with an Alpha wolf on the tundra, you can still bring the majesty of the creature to your own home.
-Frozen in time in one of a kind images, the snow wolf’s steely gaze can be yours to display in your home or office.
+These ones of a kind images freeze these moments in time.
+The snow wolf’s steely gaze can be yours to display in your home or office.
 From the comfort of an online art gallery, you can freely browse my vast documentation of this encounter.

 View our other wildlife photo collections